nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### What are Add-ons?

 Add-ons are additional small programs that extend NVDA's functionality or support for applications.
-This may include adding global features, enhancing support for an application, or adding support for newer braille displays or speech synthesizers.
+This may include adding global features, enhancing support for an application, adding support for newer braille displays or speech synthesizers, or enhancing visual usage of NVDA via vision enhancers.

-Note: add-ons are sometimes called "Plugins", especially in the [NVDA Developer Guide].
-In general, we will call them add-ons in this guide for the sake of clarity, but just be aware that they are the same thing.

 A fully constructed add-on will consist of the add-on Python code itself, contained in one or more modules (more on that in the next section), and usually some documentation, and other support files.
 If that sounds daunting: don't worry, we will start small, with examples, and only with Python code.
 The rest of the support structure for an add-on will come later.

+Note: add-ons are sometimes called "Plugins", especially in the [NVDA Developer Guide].
+Although they may appear to be similar, these terms are different:

+* Add-on: one or more modules or components packaged as an archive for easy installation.
+* Plugin: a module or a collection of modules designed to modify NVDA's behavior in various ways.

+Throughout this guide, whenever we refer to "add-ons", you can assume that they contain at least one plugin or component.

 ### What Are Add-on Modules?

-Add-ons can act globally (across all of NVDA), in a specific application or program, or behind the scenes (at the hardware or software level).
-We call these three major areas "modules".
-Every add-on contains at least one module, which is just one or more Python files designed to act in one of those three specific areas.
+Add-ons can act globally (across all of NVDA), in a specific application or program, behind the scenes (at the hardware or software level), or enhance NVDA experience for visual audiences.
+We call these four major areas "modules".
+Every add-on contains at least one module, which is just one or more Python files designed to act in one of those four specific areas.
 Additionally, if it makes sense for the add-on you are developing, your add-on can include more than one module.
 For example, if your add-on provides better accessibility for a specific application, but also provides global commands that work anywhere in NVDA, you would be using two modules.